The Perfect 4 Days Iceland Itinerary - Reykjavik & Around

 Apart from watching Stokkur, there is not much more to do around the valley.
 You can check out the gift shop, and there is also a lovely cafe where you can warm up and have a hot drink.

 The waterfall has two cascades - the shorter cascade is 11 meters, and the taller one is 21 meters.
-The waterfall gets water from the powerful Hvítá River, which travels from the glacier Langjökull.
+The waterfall gets water from the mighty Hvítá River, which travels from the glacier Langjökull.
 Then it cascades 32 metres down.

 Note, this waterfall is the most popular location in the Golden Circle, so be prepared for crowds.